brittonlaroche/realm-tensorflow/README.md

 ![function2](./img/function2.png)

 The __"Function Editor"__ dialog window opens.
 Here we write the code to our function.
 I have taken the liberty of writing the code for you.
-This is on oar with demo code and needs to be enhanced and tested if you wish to have a truly robust method of loading in any CSV file.
+This is on par with demo code, and needs to be enhanced and tested if you wish to have a truly robust method of loading in any CSV file.
+But, its a good start.
 Copy and paste the code from below into the editor and click __"Save"__ then __"Review & Deploy"__ your changes.

 ![function1](./img/function3.png)